- [Total: 7 Average: 2.3]

 |Domestic Gross: $13,794,835||Overseas Gross: $4,615,056|

-Repo Men was financed by Universal and Relativity Media for $32 million.
+Repo Men was rushed into production back in 2007 to beat an impending strike and then was shelved by Universal for over two years.
+Production was financed by Universal and Relativity Media for $32 million.
 Additional coin came from Scion Films, which was a UK investment company that set up a now illegal tax scheme fund, that had wealthy Brits invest for an immediate tax write-off and then able to collect future revenue.
 The fund was a massive money loser that lost most of those greedy individuals their investment and lawsuits are still being filled as of 2018.